andrefreitas/feup-laig-proj1-3dengine/code/README.txt

 	About the transformations, in the getNodes add a new "if" and, by the new attributes, call the correct openGL functions inside the "if" body.

+===== THE OBJECTS APPEAR DARK, WHY? =====
+	If the angle of the spotlights isn't enough, the light will not reach the objects.
+The other cause might be the "emissividade" that is 0.